Orange frill-necked lizard mascot running, wearing a red shirt and shorts.

 Our Story

-Today, Alawa Farm and Kitchen Garden continue to thrive thanks to partnerships with families, community organisations and local businesses.
+Today, the Alawa Farm and Kitchen Garden continue to flourish — powered by the passion of our students and the partnerships we share with families, community groups, and local businesses.
+Together, we’re growing something truly special.

 Through this approach, children develop: